-- Multilingualism in Mathematics: Instructional materials are deliberately designed to honor and build upon students' language as an asset, encouraging students to use their linguistic repertoire to communicate with one another via reading, writing, speaking, and listening while engaging in mathematical learning.
-This includes, within teacher guidance and instructional materials (all of the following): - a. facilitation and engagement support for students to communicate as they engage in doing the math, making meaning, and collaboratively solving problems; - b. building mathematical language and content in English and home language(s), including use of social and academic vocabulary, through translanguaging so all students express themselves in a language they are comfortable with while working to learn mathematical content and meet language objectives in the target language; and - c. making cross-linguistic connections, including identifying and comparing similarities and differences between home language(s) and English (e.g., cognates) or registers and registers of instruction. - Language Objectives: Instructional materials provide explicit alignment between language and content objectives to ensure language goals embedded within standards are being attended to in every lesson.
-This includes language objectives for both expressive (writing and speaking) and receptive (listening and reading) communication, aligned to the math learning goal. - Cognitively Demanding Mathematics: Instructional materials provide cognitively demanding mathematics tasks that offer multiple research-based entry points and linguistic scaffolds to meet the needs of multilingual learners and students with diverse learning needs. - Share Reasoning in Multiple Ways: Instructional materials include tasks that invite students to share their reasoning in multiple ways and include guidance (e.g., annotations for teachers facilitating the tasks) about encouraging students to transverse between and among different representations (e.g., oral language and pictorial representations, written word and math tools, etc.).
+- Multilingualism in Mathematics: Instructional materials are deliberately designed to honor and build upon students' language(s) as an asset, encouraging students to use their linguistic repertoire to communicate with one another via reading, writing, speaking, and listening while engaging in mathematical learning.
+These materials include all of the following elements: - a. providing facilitation and engagement support for students to communicate as they do the math, make meaning, and collaboratively solve problems; - b. building mathematical language and content in English and home language(s), including use of social and academic vocabulary, through translanguaging so all students express themselves in a language they are comfortable with while working to learn mathematical content and meet language objectives in the target language;s and - c. making cross-linguistic connections, including identifying and comparing similarities and differences between home language(s) and English (e.g., cognates) or registers and registers of instruction. - Language Objectives: Instructional materials provide explicit alignment between language and content objectives to ensure that the language goals embedded within the standards are being attended to in every lesson.
+This includes language objectives for both expressive (writing and speaking) and receptive (listening and reading) communication that are aligned to the math learning goal. - Cognitively Demanding Mathematics: Instructional materials provide cognitively demanding mathematics tasks that offer multiple research-based entry points and linguistic scaffolds to meet the needs of multilingual learners and students with diverse learning needs. - Reasoning in Multiple Ways: Instructional materials include tasks that invite students to share their reasoning in multiple ways and guidance (e.g., annotations for teachers facilitating the tasks) about encouraging students to transverse between and among different representations (e.g., oral language and pictorial representations, written word and math tools).